oemof/oemof-thermal/docs/absorption_chillers.rst

     :align: center
     :figclass: align-center

-    Fig.2: Dependency of the cooling capacity and the COP of a 10kW absorption chiller on the cooling water temperature.
+    Fig.2: Dependency of the cooling capacity and the COP of a 10 kW absorption chiller on the cooling water temperature.

 You find the code that is behind Fig.2 in our examples: